THE-DEEPDAS/Anveshak/docs/api-documentation.md

-# Cold Mailer API Documentation
+# Anveshak  API Documentation

-This document provides detailed documentation for all API endpoints in the Cold Mailer application, including request parameters, response formats, and examples.
+This document provides detailed documentation for all API endpoints in the Anveshak  application, including request parameters, response formats, and examples.

 ## Table of Contents